How to Fix Filter not seating on LG LDTH7972S

 • Standing water remains in the tub after the cycle due to restricted drainage through the filter

-These issues are typically caused by a warped or cracked filter assembly, debris buildup preventing a proper seal, or a worn filter housing that no longer holds the filter securely in place.
+These symptoms often stem from a warped or cracked filter assembly, debris buildup preventing a proper seal, or a worn filter housing that can’t hold the filter securely in place.

 Safety First